Slowpoke079/weebpage/README.md

 What it does not;
 - It could crawl recursively, but i chose not to do so.
-Crawling recursively could impact your target negatively by accidentaly.
-For example doing a "GET" on a webpage url that triggers a SQL database reset etc.
+Crawling recursively could impact your target/costumer negatively on accident.
+For example doing an accidental "GET" on a automated and newly found webpage url that triggers an SQL database modification like a DB reset or deleting a user.